 It’s hard to find a person who isn’t attracted to the glittery fun of sparklers.
 These crackling sticks of fire are among the most sold fireworks on our website and the central entertainment of many events from Bonfire Night to New Year’s Eve.

 We’ve looked at the science behind the traditional types of fireworks, but what about sparklers?
-Here’s a look at the chemicals in sparklers and the manufacturing process that gives them the unique and entertaining look.
+Here’s a look at what sparklers are made of and the manufacturing process that gives them the unique and entertaining look.

 Sparklers are essentially made by using three chemical components: a metal fuel, an oxidiser and a binder.
 It’s also possible to add certain other elements to sparklers in order to enhance the effects or change colours, for example, but the three components are the building blocks of sparklers.